ShadowMatrix01/A-Bull-In-A-Jewelry-Store/README.md

 This game is compatible with Windows 10/11.
 For Linux and MacOS compatibility, please use the prerelease version.

-To Run, extract the files, and run aBullinAJewelryStore.exe.
+To Run, extract the files, and run A_Bull_In_A_Jewelry_Store.exe.
 You may get a prompt from your antivirus for permission to allow it to run, please allow it.

 This game is tested to run well at a 1920 x 1080 resolution at 60 frames per second on a 144hz display, while it should work on higher resolutions, no guarantees are made for any other resolution other than this one.